ToadRedCarp/adaptive-critic-designs/README.md

 ## <a name='Description'/> Description ([Back to Top](#Top))

-The software contained in this repository is a set of Actor Critic Designs (ACDs) that are using reinforcement learning (RL) in order to solve the standard cart-pole problem.
+The software contained in this repository is a set of Adaptive Critic Designs (ACDs) that are using reinforcement learning (RL) in order to solve the standard cart-pole problem.